jessicanada/GLM-CFC/README.md

 glmfun_with_indicator: an example of how to update glmfun to test for effect of condition (e.g. pre and post stimuli) on coupling

+The human data from figures 9 and 10 can be found in Patient_Data, and the rat data from figure 11 can be found at https://github.com/tne-lab/cl-example-data

 Any questions/comments please direct to Jessica Nadalin (jnadalin@bu.edu)